SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-28-weekend-editrix-shot-seventh-time.md

 Among other things:
 - I made the tactical error of ordering a side dish sized bowl of ramen.
-"Ramen in a sushi place?!" you ask incredulously&hellip; and I accept your justified reprimand.
+"Ramen in a sushi place?!" you may ask incredulously&hellip; and I accept your justified reprimand.
 The broth was pretty good, the noodles a little weird, and the soft-boiled egg and chashu a little cold in the center.
 Clearly assembled from pre-prepared ingredients.
   More or less acceptable, though not worth the effort.